 Overall the precinct is poorly provided for in terms of trails.
 The trails noted above are located near the eastern boundary of the precinct.
-There is limited trails in the reminder of the precinct, other than good permitter and destination trails around Freeway Reserve and Southern Reserve.
+There is limited trails in the reminder of the precinct, other than good perimeter and destination trails around Freeway Reserve and Southern Reserve.

-Key Directions: Wheelers Hill
+Key directions for Wheelers Hill